NC3-LU/Diagnostic/documentation/userguide/README.md

 what you want…

-The maturity panel is where you can set the current maturity on a scale of four levels (managed, more or less managed, scheduled, not managed).
+The maturity panel is where you can set the current maturity on a scale of four levels (managed, more or less managed, not managed and not applicable).
-You will also have bullet points to think when you ask the question, what you should have in mind when you asking it, and what kind of answer you should have.
+You will also have some reminders to think when you ask the question, what you should have in mind when you asking it, and what kind of answer you should have.

 The maturity target panel is the maturity level that the company should have.
 It’s not necessarily managed, so the information security could be